openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 The APB master must acknowledge the interrupt by writing to the INTACK CSR.

 Once acknowledged, the GPIO can reassert the interrupt signal if the level condition still holds true.

-Summary
-^^^^^^^
-- Both edge-triggered and level-triggered interrupts are signaled through the same interrupt pins.
-- In both cases, the interrupt signal output from the GPIO remains high for only one clock cycle.
-- For level-triggered interrupts, the APB master must acknowledge the interrupt via INTACK to allow new interrupts to be generated.
-- Edge-triggered interrupts do not require explicit acknowledgment, as they are automatically cleared.

 System Architecture
 -------------------